 ❀ Multiple Perspectives

 An interesting writing technique that Susin Nielsen uses in We Are All Made of Molecules are multiple character perspectives.
 In this book, the chapters alternate between Stewart and Ashley.
 They both have completely different personalities, which helps the reader see both sides of the story.
 When Stewart first moved in, readers are able to learn how excited he is and how annoyed Ashley is.
 I really enjoyed this because it makes the story humorous and engaging for the reader.

-If you have read and enjoyed the author’s other books, you will surely enjoy We Are All Made of Molecules by Susan Nielsen.
+We Are All Made of Molecules by Susan Nielsen is perfect if you have read and enjoyed the her other books.
 The voice of this book is very similar to her other work.
 It is fresh and entertaining to read.
-I strongly recommend We Are All Made of Molecules to anyone, however, because it is a very well-written book that everyone will enjoy and learn from.
+I strongly recommend this book to anyone, however, because it is a very well-written book that everyone will enjoy and learn from.